-During the years ended December 31, 2022 and 2021, as a result and in consideration of the changing nature of the Company's use of office space for its workforce and the transitioning to a virtual-first hybrid, remote-work environment, the Company evaluated its existing real estate lease portfolio.
-This evaluation included the decision to abandon certain leased office spaces and the cease-use of certain other leased office spaces that the Company intends to sublease.
+As a result and in consideration of the changing nature of the Company's use of office space, the Company continues to evaluate its existing real estate lease portfolio.
 In connection with this evaluation, the Company reviewed certain of its right-of-use assets and related other long-lived assets for impairment under ASC 360.